bids-standard/bids-starter-kit/src/tutorials/annotation.md

 #### Dataset sourcing (`dataset_description.json`)

-> `dataset_description.json` is a top-level file that gives details about the source of the dataset, funding, and citation information.
+`dataset_description.json` is a top-level file that gives details about the source of the dataset, funding, and citation information.
-> This file does not provide any actual description of the data.
+This file does not provide any actual description of the data.
->

 > You can fill in this blank [dataset description template](../../templates/dataset_description.json) or use it as a guide.

 #### Dataset description (`README`)
-> `README` file is a top-level text file that gives the actual overview of the dataset.
+`README` file is a top-level text file that gives the actual overview of the dataset.
-> A comprehensive `README` is essential for users of your data.
+A comprehensive `README` is essential for users of your data.
->

 > You can edit the [README template](../../templates/README) with the vital information needed for others to analyze your dataset.

 #### Subject information (`participants.tsv` and `participants.json`)
->`participants.tsv` is a top-level tab-separated value file that provides subject information such as age, sex, and handedness.
+`participants.tsv` is a top-level tab-separated value file that provides subject information such as age, sex, and handedness.
 Each subject in the dataset should have a row in `participants.tsv`.

->
-> Each type of metadata is provided in a column in this file, and the nature of the column data is described in the top-level `participant.json` file.
+Each type of metadata is provided in a column in this file, and the nature of the column data is described in the top-level `participant.json` file.

->
-> Other subject information such as diagnosis or group may be provided in the `participants.tsv` and its corresponding `participants.json` files.
+Other subject information such as diagnosis or group may be provided in the `participants.tsv` and its corresponding `participants.json` files.
 Any such information makes your data more valuable to users.
->

 > You can edit the [participants.tsv template](../../templates/participants.tsv) and the corresponding [participants.json template](../../templates/participants.json)
 to provide this information.

-## Event annotation
+### Event annotation

+#### Why is event annotation necessary?
 Events provide the crucial linkage between what happens in the experiment and the data itself.
 Without the information provided by the dataset events,